 Barid Shahi Tombs

 Ali Barid Shah was the most prominent among Baridshahi rulers.
 He was interested in architecture and built his own tomb three years before his death in 1577.
 The Tomb of Ali Barid Shah is one of the finest examples of Islamic architecture and beauty.
-There is a two storied gateway which leads to this tomb.
+There is a two-storied gateway that leads to this tomb.
 The 70 feet high tomb has a big dome supported by four pillars.
 It has a grand pavilion based on a high platform built by green granite and laterite rock.
 It has rich floral designs carved on stone.
 It also has painted tiles inside of the dome.
 The paintings have hand designs along with calligraphic patterns.
 The structure has the tombs of Ali Barid and his wives.
 A small mosque is also built near the tomb which has rich decoration walls.

 To the West of Qasim Barid II tomb, there is a tomb of Qasim Brid but smaller in size.
 He was the founder of Barid Shahi Kingdom.
 There are several other smaller tombs with no details.
 The tombs are believed to belong to the clan of Qasim Barid Shah II.
 One notable tomb in the cluster is the one that belongs to Chand Sultana.